 “Mary Von, the murderess, who is now serving a life sentence at San Quentin for the killing of J.W.
 Bishop, attempted to murder Mary Kane, the matron of the female department of the prison.
 Mary Von sprang upon the matron and dealt her heavy blows with a piece of iron,” reported the Pacific Rural Press, July 21, 1888.

 In 1891, Warden Hale appointed C.E.
 Dutcher to the post.
 The prison board of directors also “adopted a new series of rules for the government of the prison,” according to the Daily Alta California, March 28, 1891.

 The next matron was Belle Van Doren, appointed in 1895.
 She held the post until 1909.

-“After holding the responsible position of matron of San Quentin prison for the past 14 years and at the urgent request of her son, Mrs. Belle Van Doren has tenured her resignation and will retire to private life and live in Tiburon with her son, Wilbur Van Doren.
-Mrs. Van Doren has held the position longer than any other matron, retaining it through several administrations more on account of her ability rather than political influence,” reported the Sausalito News, Oct.
+“After holding the responsible position of matron of San Quentin prison for the past 14 years and at the urgent request of her son, Mrs. Belle Van Doren has tendered her resignation and will retire to private life and live in Tiburon with her son, Wilbur Van Doren.
+She has held the position longer than any other matron, retaining it through several administrations more on account of her ability rather than political influence,” reported the Sausalito News, Oct.
 9, 1909.

 Turning a page in the female department